acl-org/eacl-2024/_pages/calls/papers.md

 ##### All deadlines are 11.59 pm [UTC -12h](https://www.timeanddate.com/time/zone/timezone/utc-12) ("anywhere on Earth").

 ## Mandatory abstract submission
-The paper title, author names, contact details, and a brief abstract must be submitted electronically through the EACL 2023 paper submission site by the abstract submission deadline <i>(October 13, 2022)</i>.
+For direct paper submissions, the paper title, author names, contact details, and a brief abstract must be submitted electronically through the EACL 2023 paper submission site by the abstract submission deadline <i>(October 13, 2022)</i>.
 It will be possible to make minor edits to the title and abstract until the full paper submission deadline, but you cannot change authors and subject areas.
-Submissions with “placeholder” abstracts will be removed without consideration; <b>Important</b>: if you miss the abstract submission deadline, then you cannot submit the full paper.
+Submissions with “placeholder” abstracts will be removed without consideration; <b>Important</b>: if you miss the abstract submission deadline, then you cannot submit the full paper. <b>Note</b>: if you are planning to commit a fully reviewed ARR paper to EACL 2023 by January 9, 2023, you do not have to pre-register an abstract on Softconf by October 13, 2022.

 ## Submissions
 EACL 2023 has the goal of a broad technical program.
 Relevant topics for the conference include, but are not limited to, the following areas (in alphabetical order):